hamidhosen42/Basic-Machine-Learning-with-Python/README.md

 Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks that operates by constructing a multitude of decision trees at training time. ...
 For regression tasks, the mean or average prediction of the individual trees is returned.

 Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression. ...
 A Random Forest operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees

+## Feature Selection Techniques in Machine Learning with Python
+Feature Selection is one of the core concepts in machine learning which hugely impacts the performance of your model.
+The data features that you use to train your machine learning models have a huge influence on the performance you can achieve.
+How to select features and what are the Benefits of performing feature selection before modeling your data?
+   1. Reduces Overfitting: Less redundant data means less opportunity to make decisions based on noise.
+   2. Improves Accuracy: Less misleading data means modeling accuracy improves.
+   3· Reduces Training Time: fewer data points reduce algorithm complexity and algorithms train faster.